Jerry Kaplan: Career

 Kaplan co-founded GO Corporation in 1987.
 He believed the next generation of computers would be hand-held digital notepads which people would use a pen to write on the screen instead of typing.
 The company focused on developing a new type of operating system for tablet computers with touch sensitive screens.
 The flagship product of GO Corporation, which survived the company by many years, was PenPoint, winner of Byte Magazine's Byte Award for best operating system 1992.
-Go Corporation was famous for pioneering pen computer technology as well as being one of the most well-funded start-up companies during the late 1980s.
+Go Corporation was a well-funded startup focused on pen computer technology.
 The technology developed by the company was a precursor to early portable computers including the Palm Pilot and the Apple Newton, and most recently in iOS products such as Apple's iPad.
 AT&T Corporation became a major investor in the company, using GO's technology to develop the EO Personal Communicator, the world's first smart phone.
 GO Corporation was later sold to AT&T Corporation.
 Kaplan later authored Startup: A Silicon Valley Adventure, a book about the history of the company in which he details his experience with company investors as well as pitching the idea to Microsoft and Apple who began to develop their own tablets as opposed to investing in GO.
 The book was selected as one of the Top Ten Business Books of the Year by Businessweek and was translated into Chinese, Japanese and Portuguese.

 Kaplan is also the co-founder of OnSale, an online auction website that he co-founded in 1994 and launched in 1995, five months prior to eBay.
 The site was one of the busiest in the mid-1990s with approximately 2 million hits per day.
 OnSale auctioned items primarily in the computer sector, namely products from manufacturers that included AT&T, Apple, Packard-Bell, Sony, Compaq, and Dell.
 In 1996, Kaplan announced that he would be taking the company public.
 The company expanded its offerings to include sporting goods, jewelry, clothing, artwork, electronics and specialty foods.
 The company was later purchased by Egghead Software in 1999 for $400 million.
 Kaplan's original patents for OnSale were later acquired by eBay and Amazon.com.